zpnoob/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `PRIORITY` must be one of: `NONE`, `LOW`, `MEDIUM`, `HIGH` (case-insensitive).
-* This command is equivalent to `edit INDEX pr/PRIORITY`.

 Examples:
 * `priority 1 HIGH`